codefoster/codefoster.com/source/_posts/nthchild.md

 }
 ```

-That&#39;s easy enough.
+That's easy enough.
 Now what if we wanted to give every other item a dark blue background?
 Well, there are at least four ways I can think of to do that.
-I&#39;ll include all four.
+I'll include all four.

 The following two are equivalent and will highlight every other line starting with the first…